 RUBY HILL

 The 100% owned Ruby Hill property is host to a producing open pit mine and multiple deposits that contain substantial gold and silver resources, and potential for significant base metal mineralization.
-Processing infrastructure at Ruby Hill includes a CIL processing plant and leach pad & CIC circuit.
+Processing infrastructure at Ruby Hill includes an gold oxide processing plant, leach pad & CIC circuit.
 The Company will be advancing permitting for an underground mine to be constructed from the current pit and mineralization is expected to be trucked to the Lone Tree Complex for processing.
-A major drill campaign will be carried out in 2022 following which Technical Studies will be completed.
+A major drill campaign will be carried out in 2023 following which Technical Studies will be completed.

 QUICK FACTS